chrisbeluga/kirby-navigation/README.md

 ![](https://github.com/chrisbeluga/kirby-navigation/blob/main/navigation-demo-3.png)

 ## Installation & Usage
 Copy plugin files to your plugin's directory.
-Use the following blueprint  anywhere you want the navigation to appear
+Use the following blueprint anywhere you want the navigation to appear:

 ```
   navigation: